baking-bad/bcdhub/docs/developer.md

 #### Development `localhost`
 * `/configs/development.yml` file is used
-* You can spawn local instances of databases and message queue or _ssh_ to staging host with port forwarding
+* You can spawn local instances of databases or _ssh_ to staging host with port forwarding
 * Run services `make {service}` (where service is one of `api` `indexer` `metrics`)

 #### Sandbox `bbbox`